 Next, comes the start of the local band fest, the Friday night.
 Historically a quieter night than the Saturday, the bands can sometimes be easier to enjoy without the queues at the bar.
 That said, keep your eyes peeled as we do plan on making both nights an equal musical feast.

 Then there’s Family Day- the Saturday daytime (from 12:00 to 16:00).
-This is only £X to get in and has lots to keep the whole family entertained.
+This is only £3 for adults and £1 for children to get in and has lots to keep the whole family entertained.
 Attractions over the years have included bouncy castles, stage shows by local schools, stalls by local Scout groups, St John ambulance, and even the chance for your little ones to have a (safe) go at boxing!!